A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Methodology

 \subsection{Understanding DeFi Governance Concepts}

-Governance, a pivotal concept in DeFi, lacks a universally accepted definition concerning its principles, scope, and role.
-To thoroughly analyze the governance issue, a taxonomy is essential. \revise{To address this gap, we adopt the mapping study~\cite{PETERSEN20151} to establish a structured taxonomy.
-Our objective is to comprehensively investigate and categorize governance issues in decentralized finance (DeFi) applications to understand the current landscape and underscore the main concerns of pertinent research.}
+Governance, a pivotal concept in DeFi, lacks a universally accepted definition that encompasses its principles, scope, and role.
+This ambiguity poses a significant challenge in understanding and analyzing governance within DeFi.
+To address this crucial gap, we adopt the mapping study~\cite{PETERSEN20151}. \revise{We aimed at establishing a comprehensive taxonomy of DeFi governance.} This taxonomy is a classification system and a tool to dissect and categorize the multifaceted governance issues prevalent in DeFi applications.
+Through this endeavor, we aim to paint a clear picture of the current governance landscape in DeFi, highlighting key concerns and areas demanding further research attention.

-\revise{We initiated our literature search by exploring databases, including IEEEXplore, the ACM Digital Library, and Scopus, utilizing keywords such as "blockchain governance," "smart contract governance," and "DeFi governance."
-Furthermore, we broadened our search by leveraging search engines and platforms like Google, Google Scholar, and Connected Papers\footnote{https://www.connectedpapers.com/}.
-From IEEEXplore, the ACM Digital Library, and Scopus, we curated a repository of 460, 851, and 1900 articles, respectively, covering the period 2017-2023.
-We employed topic modeling to identify the most relevant 100 articles from each database based on their tiles and abstracts, focusing on decentralized finance application governance.
-For Google Scholar and Connected Papers, we meticulously examined the first five pages and selected articles germane to our theme.
-To enrich our compilation, we employed a snowballing technique using Connected Papers\footnote{https://www.connectedpapers.com/}.
-A subsequent manual review helped eliminate articles misaligned with our research aim, leaving us with 34 academic articles. }

-\revise{ During our exploration, we discerned that several reputable international organizations, such as Eurofi\footnote{https://www.eurofi.net/}, have disseminated valuable reports on DeFi governance.
-Consequently, we incorporated five of these reports into our dataset.
-Recognizing the import of insights from Web3 entities, we also included eight blog articles on DeFi governance from firms including Binance\cite{BinanceGovernance,BinanceTokenomics,BinanceRevenue}, Certik\cite{Certik,CertikGovernance}, Ethereum\cite{ethereum}, Messari\cite{messari}, and eSatya\cite{esatya}.}

-We identified their \textbf{governance definitions} and \textbf{\revise{what aspect they focus on DeFi governance}}.
-After carefully reviewing these resources, we formulate a governance taxonomy specifically tailored to the domain of Decentralized Finance (DeFi).
-This taxonomy served as an analytical lens for our subsequent scrutiny of governance issues.